marianoheller/marianoheller.github.io/src/pages/posts/2018-04-12/index.md

 ## Summary

 INTRO
+Megan Regan tries to make the case that there is a connection between pursuit of perfect penmanship and the skills brought to the labor market (human capital).

 Penmanship reflects a time and a place, the country or year you were born, the language you speak, the alphabet you use.
 In the pre-industrial revolution era, in the US the Spencer method was taught.
 This method took thousands of hours to perfect yet those who could write in the Specer method were labeled as "model citizens".
 The Spencer method was the script of business so people who wanted to comunicated in the world of business had to know the spencer method.